 Financial assistance can be awarded to qualifying families for students in Kindergarten through 12th grade.
 A portion of the enrollment fee, K-12 tuition, and SAS tuition are considered in the financial assistance evaluation.
+Some co-curricular fees are also covered by the award.
 Half-day kindergarten, when this is the family’s only tuition expense, is not considered.
 Preschool tuition is not considered.

-Because all families are expected to participate financially in their student’s education, awards for first-year applicants can be up to 50% of tuition, and awards in years following can be up to 70% of tuition.
-As a result, family responsibility for tuition can range from 30% of tuition to 100% of tuition.
+Because all families are expected to participate financially in their student’s education, families receiving financial assistance can expect responsibility for tuition that can range from 30% of tuition to 99% of tuition.
 Applying for financial assistance does not guarantee aid will be awarded.

 The BCS Finance Committee awards financial assistance on the basis of a family’s ability to pay tuition.